hgsolutions/terraform-provider-ece/README.md

     }

     cluster_topology {
-      memory_per_node = 1024
+      memory_per_node = 2048

       node_type {
         master = true
-        data   = false
+        data   = true
         ingest = true
       }
     }
   }

+  kibana {
+    cluster_name = "Test Cluster 42"

+    plan {
+      cluster_topology {
+        memory_per_node = 2048
       }
+    }
+  }
+}
 ```

+### Outputs

+#### `ece_elasticsearch_cluster` outputs

+The following outputs are available after `ece_elasticsearch_cluster` resource creation:

+- `id`: the ID for the created Elasticsearch cluster.

+- `elasticsearch_username`: the username for the created Elasticsearch cluster

+- `elasticsearch_password`: the password for the created Elasticsearch cluster

+- `kibana_cluster_id`: the ID for the created Kibana cluster, if any

 ### Examples

-#### Create a default cluster
+#### Create a default Elasticsearch cluster
-To create a cluster with only the required inputs, use a configuration like the following.
+To create an Elasticsearch cluster with only the required inputs, use a configuration like the following.
 The created cluster will have a default topology of a single 1GB node instance with master, data, and ingest roles.

-**NOTE:** The elasticsearch version is required and must be one of the Elastic Stack versions available in your ECE environment.
+**NOTE:** The Elasticsearch version is required and must be one of the Elastic Stack versions available in your ECE environment.

 ```
-resource "ece_cluster" "test_cluster" {
+resource "ece_elasticsearch_cluster" "test_cluster" {
   cluster_name = "Test Cluster 1"

   plan {